mildrenben/benmildren/src/blog-posts/2017-12-05-Symbols-in-ES6-A-Quick-Guide.md

 Global Symbols exist across _realms_.
 A realm is a context in which code exists, almost like a scope.
 Modules, global variables etc. all exist _within_ realm.
 Each frame in a browser is in its own realm, so iFrames have a different context to your main frame.
 Global Symbols actually do exist across realms and can be used between them.

 ### "Well Known" Symbols
-They are now known as unique symbols, and their only use is to avoid name clashes between properties.
-For example, EcmaScript itself can now introduce extension hooks via certain methods you can put on objects (e.g. to define their iteration protocol) without running the risk of clashing with user names.

 There are a number of "Well Known" Symbols baked right into javascript and they all have specific functions.